4ian/GDevelop/.github/ISSUE_TEMPLATE/--asset-store-submission.md

 BEFORE opening a new submission, please make sure that you:

 - You have packaged the asset pack according [these rules](https://wiki.gdevelop.io/gdevelop5/community/contribute-to-the-assets-store).
-Otherwise the package can be refused.
+Otherwise, your package may be rejected or we will ask you to do the changes.

 ## Description

-- License
+- License:
-- Author
+- Author:
-- Link to the original website
+- Link to the original website:
-- Zip/Rar file
+- Zip file: